eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 Use the following syntax to start Che multi-user assembly:

 `
-docker run -it -e CHE_MULTIUSER=true -e CHE_HOST=${EXTERNAL_IP} -e CHE_KEYCLOAK_AUTH-SERVER-URL=http://${EXTERNAL_IP}:5050/auth -v /var/run/docker.sock:/var/run/docker.sock -v ~/.che-multiuser:/data eclipse/che start
+docker run -it -e CHE_MULTIUSER=true -e CHE_HOST=${EXTERNAL_IP} -v /var/run/docker.sock:/var/run/docker.sock -v ~/.che-multiuser:/data eclipse/che start
 `

 `${EXTERNAL_IP}` should be a public IP accessible for all users who will reach a running instance of Che server.
-You may drop `CHE_HOST` and `CHE_KEYCLOAK_AUTH-SERVER-URL` envs if you are running Che locally and will access it from within the same network.
-In this case, there are some auto detection and defaults (like `eth0` and `docker0` IPs).

-If the above-mentioned environment variables are not provided, Che CLI will attempt to auto-detect your server IP.
+You may drop `CHE_HOST` env if you are running Che locally and will access it from within the same network.
+In this case, Che CLI will attempt to auto-detect your server IP.
 However, it is possible that such auto-detection may produce erroneous results, especially in case of a complex network setup.
+If you run Che as a cloud server, i.e. accessible for external users, it is recommended to explicitly provide an external IP for `CHE_HOST`

 # What's Under the Hood